 Please let us know your opinion regarding the Georgia’s Court of Appeal’s interpretation of the Georgia lien statutes!

-- Notice of Commencements: Should be filed with 15 days of the start of a construction project;
+- Notice of Commencements: In Georgia, a Notice of Commencement should be filed within 15 days of the start of a construction project by the general contractor or the project owner;

-- Notice to Owner & Notice to Contractor: Must be given within 30 days of the first day in which you are on the job or begin supplying materials to the jobsite;
+- Notice to Owner & Notice to Contractor: Third-tier subcontractors and suppliers must give Notice to Owner/Contractor within 30 days of the first day in which they are on the job or begin supplying materials to the job-site;

-- Preliminary Liens: Must be filed within 30 days of the fist day in which you are on the job or begin supplying materials to the jobsite;
+- Preliminary Liens: Georgia’s lien laws require that preliminary lien or pre-liens must be filed within 30 days of the first day in which you start on the job or begin supplying materials to the job-site;

-- Mechanics/Materialmen/Construction Liens: Must be filed within 90 days of the last day in which you were on the job or last supplied materials;
+- Georgia Mechanics, Materialmen and Construction Liens: Unless the deadline is shortened because the lien claimant signed a lien wavier, Georgia materialmen’s lien must be filed within 90 days of the last day in which the lien claimant was on the job or last supplied materials to the job-site;

-- Payment Bond Claims: Must be sent within 90 days of the last day in which you were on the job or last supplied materials;
+- Payment Bond Claims: Unless the deadline is shortened because the payment bond claimant signed a lien waiver, claims made against payment bonds must be sent within 90 days of the last day in which the claimant worked on the job or last supplied materials to the job-site;

-- Lawsuit to Perfect a Materialmen’s Lien: Must be filed within 1 year of the date in which your lien was filed;
+- Lawsuit to Perfect a Materialmen’s Lien: Georgia liens must be perfected before they automatically expire; in order to perfect the lien, a lawsuit must be filed within 1 year of the date in which the lien was filed against the party with whom the Georgia lien claimant contracted;

-- Notice of Action of Filing Suit: Must be filed in the real estate records within 30 days of filing a lawsuit to perfect the mechanic/materialmen/construction lien; and
+- Notice of Action of Filing Suit: As part of the process to perfect a Georgia lien, a Notice of Action must be filed in the real estate records within 30 days of filing a lawsuit to perfect the mechanic/materialmen/construction lien; and

 There are just a few of the many deadlines that may affect you.
-Please contact us if you have questions regarding these or other deadlines.
+Please contact us if you have questions regarding these or other deadlines or call us at 1-866-960-9539.
 Although it’s the holidays, our offices will be open the week between Christmas and New Years Eve.
 Merry Christmas!!

 Georgia Court of Appeals Requires Strict Compliance of Supplier’s Notice to Owner/Notice to Contractor